This page provides an overview of how to implement a Neural Networks API (NNAPI)

 padding at the end of any row.
 For more information about the types of operands,

-For NN HAL 1.2 drivers, when a request is completed, the error status, output shape, and timing information are returned to the framework.
+For NN HAL 1.2 or higher drivers, when a request is completed, the error status, output shape, and timing information are returned to the framework.
 During execution, output or internal operands of the model can have one or more unknown dimensions or unknown rank.
 When at least one output operand has an unknown dimension or rank, the driver must return dynamically sized output information.

 For drivers with NN HAL 1.1 or lower, only the error status is returned when a request is completed.
 The dimensions for input and output operands must be fully specified for the execution to complete successfully.
 Internal operands can have one or more unknown dimensions, but they must have specified rank.